jon-heard/obsidian-inline-scripts/README.md

 - Typing `;;name male european;` can cause the text to expand into -> `Bill Harrington`

 ## Overview
-Shortcuts are defined in shortcut files, to be added to the vault as notes.
+Shortcuts are defined in shortcut-files, to be added to the vault as notes.
 When one or more shortcut-file notes are in the vault and connected to this plugin, their shortcuts will expand when they are typed into any note in the vault.
-Users can download prewritten shortcut files into their vault, or write their own.
-A sample of shortcut files can be found [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
+Users can download prewritten shortcut-files into their vault, or write their own.
+A sample of shortcut-files can be found [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
 For example, [this](https://raw.githubusercontent.com/jon-heard/obsidian-text-expander-js_shortcutFiles/main/TEJS_mythicV2.md) file contains shortcuts to perform actions defined by the [Mythic GME RPG system](https://www.drivethrurpg.com/product/229391/Mythic-Variations-2?manufacturers_id=480).

 Individual shortcuts can also be defined in the settings.
 This is useful for one-off shortcuts as it requires less work and file clutter.
 It is also less flexible with shortcut organization and transfer.  __Text Expander JS__ comes with a few shortcuts predefined in the settings.
 Try typing `;;d100;` (or `!!d100!` on mobile) in a note to see a shortcut in action.

-NOTE: Each shortcut file should have a "help" shortcut that expands to a list of all shortcuts in the file.
-The shortcut `;;help;` expands to a list of these "help" shortcuts.

 ## HOW-TO: Install and enable the plugin
 TBA

-## HOW-TO: Add a text-entry shortcut file to a vault
+## HOW-TO: Add a text-entry shortcut-file to a vault
 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see HOW-TO: Install and enable the plugin.)
-2. Get the contents of a shortcut file into a note in your vault.
+2. Get the contents of a shortcut-file into a note in your vault.
 You can do this one of two ways.
-    - copy the shortcut file's text content into an empty note.
+    - copy the shortcut-file's text content into an empty note.
-    - copy the shortcut file directly into your vault's folder.
+    - copy the shortcut-file directly into your vault's folder.
 3. Determine and remember the shortcut-file note's address.
 This is the note's folder-path, followed by the note's name.
     - Example: `support/TEJS/TEJS_mythicV2`.
 The name of this shortcut-file note is `TEJS_mythicV2`, the folder-path is `support/TEJS`.
 4. Open the plugin options for the __Text Expander JS__ plugin.
     1. click the settings button on the lower-left of the Obsidian window.
 This pops up the settings panel.
     2. In the left menu of the settings panel, find and click __Text Expander JS__.
 It is beneath "Plugin Options", near the bottom.
 This opens the Plugin options for __Text Expander JS__.
-5. Add a reference to the shortcut file.
+5. Add a reference to the shortcut-file.
     1. Find the "Shortcut files" setting.
 It is in plugin options, beneath "Shortcut Sources".
     2. In the "Shortcut files" setting, click the "Add file reference" button on the right side.
 This adds an empty textbox to the bottom of the "Shortcut files" setting.
 The new textbox should show the word "Filename" in grey text.
     3. Click on the new textbox and type in the shortcut-file note's address, determined in step 3.
 The textbox will be red until a valid note address is fully entered.